Police chief in Virginia capital city resigns amid scrutiny

 Two suspects, both Guatemalan immigrants, were charged in state court with possession of a firearm by a non-U.S. citizen.
 Those charges were dropped after charges against the men were filed in federal court.
 Federal prosecutors charged one man with possession of a firearm by a non-U.S. citizen.
 The other man was charged with entering the United States illegally.

-Smith was named police chief in July 2020 after previously leading the Charlotte-Mecklenburg Police Department in North Carolina.
+Smith was named police chief in July 2020 after previously serving as deputy chief of the Charlotte-Mecklenburg Police Department in North Carolina.

-Note: This story was first published on October 25, 2022.
-It was updated on October 26, 2022, to correct that Smith previously served as deputy chief of the Charlotte-Mecklenburg, North Carolina, police department, rather than its chief.